Dover Beach by Matthew Arnold -Explanation

 Into his mind the turbid ebb and flow

 Hearing it by this distant northern sea.

 Meaning ..
 The speaker’s mood is gloomy.
-He recalls Sophocles, the ancient Greek playwright who based is plays with a clear undertone of tragedy.
-Sophocles, while roaming in the beaches of the Aegean Sea, was underwhelmed to observe the relentless surge and retreat of the sea water.
+He recalls Sophocles, the ancient Greek playwright who based his plays with a clear undertone of tragedy.
+Sophocles, while roaming in the beaches of the Aegean Sea, was underwhelmed on observing the relentless surge and retreat of the sea water.
 For the philosopher-writer, the humans have to endure constant hardship, punctuated by short spells of happiness, as they live their lives in the world.
 The roar of the Northern sea appears to be a groan of pain that the sea never gets respite from.